Valheim Mistlands (opens in new tab): The new biome

 How to summon and defeat Moder

 Moder is the fourth boss in Valheim, a dragon (or wyvern) who can be summoned at the top of a mountain in the Mountain biome.
-To find Moder's location, investigate stone buildings inhabited by draugrs in the mountains, and look for a runestone to interact with.
+To find Moder's location, investigate stone buildings in the mountains, and look for a runestone to interact with.

 To summon Moder, bring three dragon eggs to her altar.
-Dragon eggs can be found in nests in the mountains (and they weigh 200 pounds each, by the way, so you'll only be able to carry one at a time unless you're playing with pals.)
+Valheim dragon eggs (opens in new tab) can be found in drake nests in the mountains (and they weigh 200 pounds each, by the way, so you'll only be able to carry one at a time unless you're playing with pals).

 Moder has several attacks.
 On the ground, she will swipe with her front claws for a melee attack.
 She will also use blizzard breath, which will slow players' movement severely by freezing them if it hits.
 While flying, Moder can launch projectiles from her mouth that crystalize on impact.

-Attack from range with the best bow you've got and arrows that do damage over time, like poison arrows.
-Keep out of melee range while on the ground, but stay close enough that you can reliably hit her with your arrows until you take her down.
+Attack from range with the best bow you've got and arrows that do damage over time, especially poison arrows.
+Keep out of melee range while on the ground, but stay close enough that you can reliably hit her with your arrows until you defeat her.

 Placing the Moder Trophy on the sacrificial stone will give you a power you can use while sailing to keep the wind at your back no matter which direction you're headed.